 Where fast-paced multiplayer games like Call of Duty and Overwatch encourage you to get stuck into the thick of the action, it is perfectly possible to gain ultimate PUBG survival and claim victory against the 99 other players by only getting one kill.
 It’s the way I, non-famous PlayerUnknown’s Battlegrounds coward Harry Shepherd, like to play.
-And if you want to survive PUBG like me, we have a few tips for you.
+So, if you want to survive PUBG like me, here are a few tips for you.

 Avoid fighting in nearly all circumstances

 Any coward’s guide for PUBG survival must be based on the assumption that, when faced with a competitor in combat, we will lose.
 That is ok; let those overconfident, guns-blazing types kill themselves and then step over their mangled corpses to the finish line/circle.

 Pride is for the deceased, and we are quite happy being merely frowned-upon and alive, thank you very much.
 Only initiate a fight if you are certain you can come out unscathed.
 Firing will also reveal your location to everybody nearby, so it is hardly the best tactic for hiding.

 You will almost certainly be attracted to the enticing morsel that is the body of someone freshly-savaged, but just because they are dead does not mean you are alone.

 Combat will have put everyone in the vicinity on high alert, and there is always the chance that someone else is watching you trot happily over to hoover up some scraps of gear.
 PUBG survival top tip: paranoia is your friend.
 So, when looting after a fight, make it quick and practice constant vigilance.

 Always gradually travel to the centre of the circle